matsukaz/hubot-schedule/README.md

 Message is not scheduled

 Hubot> hubot schedule add "0 10 * * 1-5" hubot image me coffee
-9735: Schedule created
+9735: Schedule created v
 (hubot can process messages sent by hubot-schedule, so you can ask hubot to do something at the scheduled time, like post an image of coffee.
-It will only work if you set `HUBOT_SCHEDULE_RECEIVE` environment variable to 1)
+You can disable it by setting `HUBOT_SCHEDULE_DONT_RECEIVE` environment variable to 1)
 ```

 If you are required to persist scheduled messages, use hubot-brain persistent module like [hubot-redis-brain](https://github.com/hubot-scripts/hubot-redis-brain).